Technology

 Compared to offshoring, the time zone of nearshoring improves communication throughout the workday.
 When there is an emergency or need for a critical update, nearshoring and onshoring provide peace of mind that key personnel will be available during usual work hours.

-Offshoring providers will offer 24/7 cover, but it will come at a greater cost.
+Offshoring providers will offer 24/7 coverage, which will come at a more significant cost.
 Plus, upper-level management won’t be available at short notice.
 For example, for software development – scheduling a meeting to solve a problem in real-time leads to quicker detection and resolution of blockers during the development process.

 2. Lower operational costs